Recreational pot sales in Rifle debated by city council

 Citizen Telegram Editor

-Whether or not the City of Rifle will allow existing medical marijuana businesses to convert to recreational marijuana sales has begun to be discussed by the city council, with some members wanting more information before making a decision, while another sought a quick straw vote after a Sept.
+Whether or not the City of Rifle will allow existing medical marijuana businesses to convert to recreational marijuana sales has begun to be discussed by the city council, with some members wanting more information before making a decision, another sought a quick straw vote after a Sept.
 18 workshop and meeting.

 The issue has become a detailed, lengthy debate at municipal and county government levels across Colorado, after state voters approved Amendment 64 in last year’s general election.
 The amendment made it legal – under state law – for adults to possess and use up to one ounce of marijuana in their homes.
 It also gave local governments the option of banning or allowing marijuana cultivation facilities, product manufacturing facilities, testing facilities or retail marijuana stores by ordinance.
 If allowed, they could operate under local or state regulations.
 Local voters can also be asked to decide the issue in the November 2014 general election.